YuSugihara/Barragan_and_Latorre_et_al_2024/README.md

 ## 4. Plot genome features

 To plot the distribution of gene models, we used their middle positions.
-When a locus had multiple alternative transcripts, we used the middle position of the locus region and regarded them as a single gene. if any of the alternative transcripts was derived from miniprot or predicted to be a putative secreted protein, the locus was considered to code for a putative secreted protein.
+When a locus had multiple alternative transcripts, we used the middle position of the locus region and regarded them as a single gene.
+If any of the alternative transcripts was derived from miniprot or predicted to be a putative secreted protein, the locus was considered to code for a putative secreted protein.
 We used [secreted_protein_or_not.py](https://github.com/YuSugihara/Barragan_and_Latorre_et_al_2024/blob/main/scripts/secreted_protein_or_not.py) to make this table.

 **Input files:**
 - [AG006.merged.gff3](https://github.com/YuSugihara/Barragan_and_Latorre_et_al_2024/blob/main/6_merged_annotation/AG006.merged.gff3): Merged annotation of AG006